JenHLee/react-blog/README.md

 - Users can share their opinions, also users can use this blog as a portfolio website.

 ## 🌱 Features
-- Save username, encrypted password, reference of profile picture, and email in Mongo DB.
+- Save username, encrypted password, reference of profile picture, and email in <strong>Mongo DB</strong>.
 - username, password, and email is required to sign-up.
 - Currently, post pictures, and profile pictures will be stored local repository.
 - Users can register using username(ID) and Password(PW) to Login, and Logout.